 You can navigate to Sun StorEdge applications by using the Sun StorEdge Management Console.
 The Console provides a graphical user interface that enables you to navigate through the Component Manager features and functions.

-▼ To Start Component Manager
+▼ To Start the Component Manager GUI

 See the Sun StorEdge Component Manager Installation Guide ensure the Component Manager daemons are running before starting Component Manager.

 1. Become root.